Grade, rewrite, and test your AI instructions.

 An editorial loop for instructions that need to hold.

-Drop in a prompt, command, skill, agent spec, or workflow.
+Add a prompt, command, skill, agent spec, workflow, or rubr_flow block.

-Get specific fixes, a stronger version, and checks that prove it works.
+Get a stronger version plus simple evals that prove whether it works.

-Rubrkit classifies the artifact and switches to the rubric that matches how it is supposed to behave.
+Rubrkit detects the artifact type and applies the rubric that matches how it should behave.

-Most prompt tools generate more text.
+Generating more text is not the point.
 Rubrkit shows you what is weak, why it matters, how to fix it, and whether the fix can survive a real eval.

 Write a professional launch email for my new course and make it engaging.